First Statistical Detection of MgII-traced Cool Gas Outflows with JWST Towards Cosmic Dawn: Summary

 \section{Summary}

-We present the first statistical study of cool gas outflows in galaxies spanning a wide cosmic timeline from $z \approx 1$ to $z \approx 10$.
-Leveraging thousands of public JWST/NIRSpec spectra, we employ a S/N-weighted spectral stacking technique, complemented by an analysis of individual high-S/N detections, to robustly characterize the faint absorption signatures of the \ion{Mg}{2} doublet.
+We present the first statistical study of \ion{Mg}{2}-traced cool gas outflows in galaxies spanning a wide cosmic timeline from $z \approx 1$ to $z > 6$ (with sample coverage extending to $z \sim 10$).
+Leveraging thousands of public JWST/NIRSpec spectra, we employ a S/N-weighted spectral stacking technique, complemented by an analysis of individual high-S/N detections, to characterize the faint absorption signatures of the \ion{Mg}{2} doublet.
 Our sample is shown to be broadly representative of the underlying galaxy population.
-Our main findings, derived from this powerful combined approach, are summarized as follows:
+Our main findings are summarized as follows:

-\begin{enumerate} \item We robustly detect blueshifted \ion{Mg}{2} absorption, indicative of cool galactic outflows, in all redshift and stellar mass bins across our entire sample range ($1 < z < 10$).
-The typical outflow velocities are substantial ($\sim 350~{\rm km~s^{-1}}$), demonstrating that powerful outflows are a persistent feature of galaxy evolution.
-This work presents the first statistical detection of cool gas outflows in galaxies at $z > 3$.
+\begin{enumerate} \item We robustly detect blueshifted \ion{Mg}{2} absorption, indicative of cool galactic outflows, in nearly all redshift and stellar mass bins from $z \approx 1$ to $z > 6$, with the exception of the lowest-mass bin ($\log M_*/M_\odot < 9.5$) at $z < 2$ where the signal is marginal.
+The derived typical outflow velocities ($\sim 300-400$\,km\,s$^{-1}$) suggest that cool gas outflows are a common feature of galaxies across the probed cosmic history.

-\item The properties of cool gas outflows are linked to stellar mass of the host galaxy.
-We find a strong, positive correlation where the outflow equivalent width (EW$_{\rm out}$) systematically increases with stellar mass at all cosmic epochs.
-This suggests strong absorption from extensive outflowing reservoirs in high-mass galaxies.
+\item The properties of the cool gas outflows appear correlated with the stellar mass of the host galaxy.
+We observe that the outflow equivalent width (EW$_{\rm out}$) systematically increases with stellar mass at all cosmic epochs (with the fitted slope of $1.21 \pm 0.35$).
+This trend suggests that more massive galaxies are associated with stronger absorption from cool, outflowing gas reservoirs.

-\item Our work provides the first statistical constraints on cool gas outflows in the low-mass ($M_* \lesssim 10^{9.5}~\mathrm{M}_\odot$), high-redshift ($z > 3$) regime.
-These measurements provide a crucial baseline for feedback models in the numerous progenitors of typical present-day galaxies.

-\item There is no significant evolution in the cool gas outflow properties at high redshifts ($z > 3$).
-Both the scaling relation between outflow equivalent width and stellar mass, and the outflow velocities themselves, are remarkably consistent from $z \approx 3$ to $z \approx 10$.
-This suggests that a persistent, unevolving feedback mechanism is already governing the baryon cycle.
-This finding challenges theoretical models that predict a fundamental change or breakdown of feedback at Cosmic Dawn, such as the feedback-free starburst model, indicating it is likely not the dominant feedback process in the observed galaxy population.
+\item We find no evidence for significant evolution in the outflow scaling relations at high redshifts ($z > 3$).
+Both the relation between EW$_{\rm out}$ and stellar mass, as well as the outflow velocities, are broadly consistent from $z \approx 3$ to $z \approx 6$ (where our highest redshift bin is centered).
+These consistencies suggest that the feedback mechanisms governing the cool gas phase operate efficiently even at the epoch of cosmic dawn.